bigforceone

 GovCloud-native

-us-gov-east-1 primary, us-gov-west-1 DR. FIPS 140-3 endpoints on every service.
+Operating in us-gov-west-1.
+FIPS 140-3 endpoints on every service.

 Cryptographic tenant isolation